Management Commitee

 In addition to her legal work, Sarah is passionate about promoting sustainability through creating cruelty free scented candles, wax melts and diffusers.
 She is an entrepreneur and has been a speaker at industry conferences, webinars and events.
 She has also organized, managed and moderated several events and conferences in the industry.

-Mrs Chioma Vivian Basil is currently a PhD Candidate conducting her research with the Energy Justice...More
+Mrs Chioma Ezike is currently a PhD Candidate conducting her research with the Energy Justice and So...More

 Presently, she is the Development Director & Mentorship Project Manager of the African Energy and Mineral Management Initiative (AEMI) – a non-profit organization situate in Uganda.
 Her interest in the energy space was spurred by her concern about the unsustainable maximization of energy compounds, inadequate regulations, and the lack of efficient energy practices towards a better society.